Here's how we're striving to create gender balance at our University.

 Gender pay gap

-Our vision for the University of Sheffield includes a commitment to ‘identify and tackle patterns of inequality, to ensure that staff and students can achieve their full potential’.
-This commitment is at the heart of our ambition to eliminate our Gender Pay Gap.
+Our Vision for the University of Sheffield includes a commitment to deliver life-enhancing research, innovation and education that not only transforms the lives of our graduates but shapes the world we live in.
+We believe fostering an ambitious, inclusive, collaborative community is the best way to achieve this.
+We continue to identify and tackle patterns of inequality to ensure that staff and students can achieve their full potential.
+These commitments are at the heart of our ambition to eliminate our Gender Pay Gap.

 Our Senate and Council Committees now have an overall average of 44 per cent female membership.
 Six out of 13 colleagues on our Executive Board are female, including our Deputy Vice-Chancellor.